taboularasa/newtbook/source/2015-07-29-delegating-concern.html.md

 };
 ```

 Colors can be supplied in various formats but for my purposes _HSL_ was going to work out best.
-See the number of datapoints for a given graph is going to be variable, but no matter what I want to have maximum differentation between each color.
-That makes graphs and charts easier to read and more colorful equals better!
+See, the number of data points for a given graph is going to be variable, but no matter what I want to have greatest differentiation between each color.
+That makes graphs and charts easier to read.
+And more colorful equals better!

  And thats why I created `ColorSampler`, which works like this: